relaycorp/awala-endpoint-internet/docs/install.md

 _awala-pdc._tcp.example.com.
 86400 IN SRV 0 5 443 awala-pohttp.example.com.
 ```

+## TLS requirements

-Additionally, `awala-pohttp.example.com:443` must be a TLS 1.2+ host and use a valid certificate for `awala-pohttp.example.com`.
+The PoHTTP server MUST use TLS 1.2+ host and a valid certificate.

 ## Example with Knative